 If, like me, you have old Hornby or Graham Farish locomotives on your railway you may notice they lack a bit of oomph.
-Here’s how I give mine a power up.
+Here’s how I give mine a power-up.

-Most often a poorly performing model train is a sign it needs a service and clean but if your locos run fine but just lack power, say to climb an incline or pull the number of wagons and coaches you want, there’s another option you can try.
+Most often a poorly performing model train is a sign it needs a service and clean but if your locos run fine but just lacks power, say to climb an incline or pull the number of wagons and coaches you want, there’s another option you can try.